Last updated on November 7th, 2023 at 01:11 pm

-Through photos and albums he presents a panorama of Greece during the interwar period, also helping to shape European public opinion of Greece for the same period.
+Through photos and albums, he presents a panorama of Greece during the interwar period, also helping to shape the European public opinion of Greece for the same period.

 The work of Fred Boissonnas, although known in Europe in the early 20th century, now needs a second showing.

-Progress in technical issues, the discovery of colour, easy to use cameras, plus the ease with which we travel, may make the project appear obsolete, but to the historical glance it also shows modernism in comparison with other photographers who wandered in Greece at that time.
-Fred Boissonnas
+Progress in technical issues, the discovery of color, easy to use cameras, plus the ease with which we travel, may make the project appear obsolete, but to the historical glance it has great value and it also shows modernism in comparison with other photographers who wandered in Greece at that time.

-The artist has recorded things that have disappeared, but also gives us a picture of Greece that extends beyond simple ethnographic evidences.
+The artist has recorded things that have disappeared, but also gives us a picture of Greece that extends beyond simple ethnographic pieces of evidence.

 His great faith and admiration for this country are transmitted through his work with tenderness and love which can be seen through his work even today after so many years.

 These characteristics give soul to these pieces of paper, which otherwise could remain simple pictures …

 Streets of old Athens.
 Pictures from Athos showing the difficult life of monks.
 Rural in Greece of another era.
 Corfu as Fred’s first stop.
 Peloponnisos with places like Akrata, Korinth, and Andritsaina.
 Crete and Epirus.
 All Greece regions are here.More old photos